The Art of Shedding: Nature’s Cyclic transformation

 Reaching out to safe family and friends, finding aligned professional expertise (read: non-gaslighty!), or joining a community group based on your interests and experiences (either in person or online), can all be much needed lifelines to be feeling supported during life transitions.

-Cognitive Allies:
+Cognitive Allies

 When I first hit perimenopause, I thought I might be in the early stages of dementia, with significant brain fog, working memory loss, inability to retrieve words and constantly losing things.
 Turns out, like many neurodivergent folx in perimenopause, my existing, overlapping ADHD executive functioning challenges became dialled up, due to the shedding of hormones needed for optimal cognitive function.